morganey-lang/community/DevelopmentProcess.md

 ## Release Process

-- [Semantic Versioning 2.0.0][semver] should be used for versioning of project artifacts.
+- [Semantic Versioning 2.0.0][semver] should be used for project releases versioning.
-- Everything that goes into each individual release should be captured in the issue tracker.
-- Each release should be planned a set of issues grouped into a milestone (See [GitHub Milestones][github-milestones] for more info).
-- The release milestone should be named as a corresponding release version.
-- Once all issues in the release milestone are closed the corresponding version of the project artifacts should be released (See [GitHub Releases][github-releases] for more info).
-- The Project Leader should be responsible for creating and organizing release milestones and publishing the released artifact via [GitHub Releases](github-releases) mechanism.
+- The Project Leader is responsible for planning releases and publishing the released project artifacts.
+Only he/she can decide
+  * what's going to be the version number of a release,
+  * what issues are going to be included into a release,
+  * what artifacts are part of a release.
+- The released artifacts should be published at least via [GitHub Releases](github-releases) mechanism if applicable.
+- If artifacts require extra distribution options they should be published to other places accordingly (e.g. Maven repos, Plugin stores and such).
+- It is strongly recommended to plan big and major releases via [GitHub Milestones](github-milestones) mechanism.
+For each such release there should a corresponding release milestone named as the version of the release.
-- The preferable way of letting the Project Leader know that a particular issue should be included in a particular release is to leave a comment in the corresponding issue.
+- The Project Leader should be responsible for creating and organizing release milestones.

 ## Issue Tracker Hygiene